-An accessory navicular bone is a common finding on many foot x-rays.
-Most accessory naviculars are asymptomatic.
+An accessory (extra) navicular bone is a common finding on many foot x-rays.
+Most accessory naviculars are asymptomatic (not painful and a normal finding).
 However, in some patients, the prominent bone on the inside of the foot will create discomfort, which leads to difficulty with shoe fitting.
-Alternatively, the fibrous union between the navicular bone and the “extra” accessory part may become irritated and cause discomfort.
+Alternatively, the tissue between the navicular bone and the “extra” accessory part may become irritated and cause discomfort.
 Diagnosis is completed through physical examination and plain x-rays of the foot.
-Treatment is usually non-operative, often including a change in shoe wear and activity modification.
+Treatment is usually non-operative, often including a change in shoe wear, activity modification, and sometimes an insole to offload the painful area.
 However, patients that have ongoing symptoms once non-surgical treatments are tried, often consider surgery to remove the prominent accessory navicular and, if necessary, reattach the posterior tibial tendon.

 Figure 1: Normal Navicular compared to “Accessory” Navicular